Dynamic Data Structures for $k$-Nearest Neighbor Queries: An insertion-only data structure

+To answer a $k$-NN query in $\P$, we first check whether the query point $q$ lies in $\P_r$ or $\P_\ell$.
+When $q$ lies in $\P_r$ (resp. $\P_\ell$), we query the data structure on $S_\ell$ to find the $k$-nearest neighbors among this set.
+To find the $k$-nearest neighbors among $S_r$, we recursively query $\P_r$.
+At each level of the decomposition, we thus consider a data structure on a single set of sites ($S_\ell$ or $S_r$) (see Figure~\ref{fig:geodesic-heap}).
+In the next paragraph, we describe how to improve the query time of the static data structure, which can answer $k$-NN queries for a query point in $\P_r$ among sites in $S_\ell$, to $O(\log(n+m) + k\log m)$ time.
+It follows that, using our technique from Section~\ref{sec:query_procedure}, we can find the $k$-NN in $S$, which are spread over $O(\log m)$ of these data structures, in $O(\log(n+m)\log m + k\log m)$ time.

 \subparagraph{Improving the query time.} The query time of the static data structure is determined by two factors: a point location query in the topological vertical decomposition of a geodesic Voronoi diagram, this takes $O(\log n \log m)$ time, and $O(k)$ distance queries that take $O(\log m)$ time.
 We can improve the point location time to $O(\log(n+m))$ by incorporating the idea of Oh and Ahn~\cite{Oh20} to approximate a geodesic Voronoi diagram by a polygonal subdivision.
-Given the exact location of the degree-1 and degree-3 vertices, they approximate each common boundary of two Voronoi regions by connecting the two endpoints using at most three line segments.
+Given the exact location of the degree-1 and degree-3 vertices of the Voronoi diagram, they approximate each common boundary of two Voronoi regions by connecting the two endpoints using at most three line segments.
 This allows them to find the (not-approximated) Voronoi region that contains a query point $q$ in $O(\log(n + m))$ time, using $O(n \log(n + m))$ preprocessing time.
-In our case, we want to find the (pseudo-)trapezoid of the (topological) vertical decomposition of a geodesic Voronoi diagram.
+In our case, we want to find the (pseudo-)prism that contains the query point.
+This corresponds to finding the (pseudo-)trapezoid, which is the downward projection of the prism, of the (topological) vertical decomposition of a geodesic Voronoi diagram that contains $q$.
 Thus, we need to slightly adapt their approach to not only find the Voronoi region of the query point $q$, but also the exact trapezoid containing $q$.